skip to main content

 Instagram: @sawmillpride

 Welcome to Saw Mill Road School!
-I am happy that you have stopped by for a visit to our website.
+We are happy that you have stopped by for a visit to our website.
 Saw Mill Road is a K-6 school in the North Bellmore School District.
 We have a population of almost 700 excited and motivated students and a faculty of 65 committed and passionate teachers.
 Supporting our students and teachers is a wonderful group of aides, custodians, office staff, and administrators.
 No school would be complete without the community it serves and the Saw Mill community is incredibly proud and supportive of their school.

 Here at Saw Mill we work hard every day implementing the K-6 curriculum and strive to reach the inspiring goals of our district’s mission statement.
 As an elementary school, we have our students for the beginning steps on the passage through their academic life.
 While ensuring we create a warm, fun and energetic school environment, we also pay careful attention to the fact that students are learning the foundational skills that will set them up for a lifetime of learning.